decred/dcrdocs/docs/faq/proof-of-stake/general.md

 - Increase the maximum block size.
 - Change the algorithm PoS uses to determine the ticket price.
-- Vote on major new features for the currency (e.g. lighning network, enhanced privacy).
+- Vote on major new features for the currency (e.g. lightning network, enhanced privacy).
 - Change the PoW algorithm.
-- Pretty much anything the comunity decides would be in the best interest of the currency.
+- Pretty much anything the community decides would be in the best interest of the currency.

 Currently, a platform for the community to submit and advocate a voting agenda is in development.